cminyard/gensio/README.rst

     reliable communication, so it won't run directly over a serial port.

+xlt
+    This gensio allows character translations to be done on data flowing through this filter.
+It's primarily to convert carraige returns and line feeds.

 mdns
     This gensio uses mDNS to lookup a service (protocol type, network type, port, address) and then connect to that service.
 If you have a program like ser2net that advertise mDNS service, you don't have to worry about finding port numbers and such, it's all handled for you.

+keepopen
+    This gensio presents an always open connection to the upper layer and keeps the lower layer connection open.
+If it closes, it re-opens it.

+script
+    This gensio executes an external program with the external program's stdio connected to the child of this gensio.
+Once the external program terminates, this gensio will report that it is open and pass all the data through.
+This can be used to run scripts to set things up on a connection before hooking to the parent gensio.

 kiss
     An amateur radio protocol for talking to TNCs.
 This is used by AX25